 Effective estate planning takes into consideration both incapacity and death, which is why we recommend a will, power of attorney, health care power of attorney, and a living will.
-We can also discuss Medicaid planning with you.

 We believe we have very competitively priced estate plan packages and our experience attorneys can guide you through the entire process.
 Contact the Estate Planning Lawyers at Perry Law office today for a free consultation to discuss your options.

 A last will & testament should provide simple, straightforward directions to your loved ones, and can be used to give specific personal property items, monetary gifts, real estate, and other devices to individuals or even charities.
 A will should also name a "personal representative” (the modern term for an "executor”) to carry out the terms of your will and work with the estate attorney on handling anything that needs to go through probate.
 Your will can also be used to name a guardian for a minor child, create a trust for family members who are too young to handle direct gifts, and even provide for the care and financial needs of family pets.

 It's never too early or late to get one.
 Talk to an attorney to discuss your needs for a will.